JoseRoca/WinFBX/docs/RichEdit/RichEdit Procedures.md

 # <a name="RichEdit_ExLimitText"></a>RichEdit_ExLimitText

-Retrieves the starting and ending character positions of the selection in a rich edit control.
+Sets an upper limit to the amount of text the user can type or paste into a rich edit control.

 ```
 SUB RichEdit_ExLimitText (BYVAL hRichEdit AS HWND, BYVAL dwLimit AS DWORD)